brianhung7/Island-Survival/README.md

 <img src="imgs/wireframeMain.png" alt="Gameplay Wireframe">

 <h2>==Goal==</h2>
-A game where you crashed on an island and have to survive by managing health, thirst, and hunter to 10 years before escaping to win.
+Create a game where you crashed on an island and have to survive by managing health, thirst, and hunter to 10 years before escaping to win.

 <h2>==Technologies Used==</h2>
 HTML, CSS, Javascript, jQuery